DigIntelligence/NetBurn/README.md

 **NETBURN provides several enhancements to a Network Connected Primera (PTBurn) Host:**

-1. [NETBURN provides the ability to locally cache Image and Label files which are maintained on network resources]{.ul}: It appears that PTPublisher and PTBurn DO NOT cache image files locally as they likely expect those files to already be stored on the Primera Host machine.
+1.  **NETBURN provides the ability to locally cache Image and Label files which are maintained on network resources:** It appears that PTPublisher and PTBurn DO NOT cache image files locally as they likely expect those files to already be stored on the Primera Host machine.
 While this is not a big deal (performance-wise) for one-off